ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part1.md

 AWS IoT offerings are not necessarily just for IoT but can be a generalised platform for device state management and messaging across MQTT or WebSockets.
 There are a number of SDKs provided including Android, Java and Python.
 As long as the device and language is supported by AWS IoT there are a number of potential use cases.
 Currently the costs are very low and quite likely lower compared to other services.
 Greengrass provides great flexibility with it's local Lambdas.
 Actions on response to MQTT messages also means there is a great deal of adaptability for other mobile devices or applications requiring a managed state, messaging and entity management.
 These devices have the potential to modify device state, set actions and store or send data to other AWS services.

-## Part 2:

-1. Full discussion of POC implementation
-2. Further examples based on chosen SDKs, software and hardware
-3. What was good? what was bad?
-4. Evaluation of the current AWS services
-5. Links and Resources

-Thanks for reading!
+### Thanks for reading!
 Check out the part two here